Nancy E. Brasel

-Nancy Ellen Brasel (born 1969) is a United States district judge of the United States District Court for the District of Minnesota.
+Nancy Ellen Brasel (born 1969) is a United States federal judge of the United States District Court for the District of Minnesota.

 Early life and education

 Born in England, Brasel earned her Bachelor of Arts from Trinity University in 1991, where she was inducted into Phi Beta Kappa, her Master of Arts from the University of Texas at Austin in 1993, and her Juris Doctor, magna cum laude, from the University of Minnesota in 1996, where she was inducted into the Order of the Coif and served as a managing editor of the Minnesota Law Review.

 Career

-Upon graduation from law school, Brasel served as a law clerk to Judge Donald P. Lay of the United States Court of Appeals for the Eighth Circuit from 1996 to 1997.
-After her clerkship, Judge Brasel worked in private practice as an associate with the Minneapolis law firm of Leonard, Street and Deinard (now Stinson).
+After graduating from law school, Brasel served as a law clerk to Judge Donald P. Lay of the United States Court of Appeals for the Eighth Circuit from 1996 to 1997.
+After her clerkship, Brasel worked in private practice as an associate with the Minneapolis law firm of Leonard, Street and Deinard (now Stinson).

-In 1999, she became a partner at Greene Espel, P.L.L.P., where her practice focused on business and employment litigation.
-Prior to her state judicial appointment, she spent three years as an Assistant United States Attorney for the District of Minnesota, where she prosecuted narcotics, firearms, and white collar crimes.
+In 1999, Brasel became a partner at Greene Espel, P.L.L.P., where her practice focused on business law and employment law.
+Before her judicial appointment, she spent three years as an assistant United States Attorney for the United States District Court for the District of Minnesota, where she prosecuted narcotics and firearms offenses and white-collar crime.

-In 2011, Minnesota Governor Mark Dayton appointed Brasel to the Minnesota State District Court for the Fourth Judicial District in Hennepin County, where she served until becoming a federal judge.
-Judge Brasel is the former Chair of the Board of Directors of the Domestic Abuse Project in Minneapolis.
+In 2011, Minnesota Governor Mark Dayton appointed Brasel to the state District Court of Minnesota for the Fourth Judicial District in Hennepin County, where she served until becoming a federal judge.
+She is a former chair of the board of directors for the Domestic Abuse Project in Minneapolis.